biolink/biolink-model/docs/index.md

        * [PairwiseGeneToGeneInteraction](PairwiseGeneToGeneInteraction.md) - An interaction between two genes or two gene products.
 May be physical (e.g. protein binding) or genetic (between genes).
 May be symmetric (e.g. protein interaction) or directed (e.g. phosphorylation)
     * [GeneToPhenotypicFeatureAssociation](GeneToPhenotypicFeatureAssociation.md)
     * [GeneToThingAssociation](GeneToThingAssociation.md)
-    * [GenomicSequenceLocalization](GenomicSequenceLocalization.md) - A relationship between a sequence feature and an entity it is localized to.
-The reference entity may be a chromosome, chromosome region or information entity such as a contig
     * [GenotypeToDiseaseAssociation](GenotypeToDiseaseAssociation.md)
        * [GenotypeAsAModelOfDiseaseAssociation](GenotypeAsAModelOfDiseaseAssociation.md)
     * [GenotypeToGeneAssociation](GenotypeToGeneAssociation.md) - Any association between a genotype and a gene.
 The genotype have have multiple variants in that gene or a single one.
 There is no assumption of cardinality